 Small natural earthquakes (natural seismicity) regularly happen in the UK.
 30 natural seismic events, with magnitudes between 0.3 and 2.9, were recorded during the 50-day period from April 22nd and June 10th 2021 (BGS).
 Most natural events are too small to ever be noticed at the surface; during this period only one of these natural earthquakes was ‘felt’.
 Earthquakes can also be caused by human activity (induced seismicity) such as mining, drilling, quarrying and blasting.
 Again, most of these events are too small to be felt at the surface.

-We anticipate that the geological conditions at the Eden Geothermal site may be similar to those encountered at United Downs, so we may need to carry out injection and production tests; we won’t know until we have more information about the target zone.
-As at United Downs, an independent company has set up a network of sophisticated microseismic monitors in the vicinity of the Eden Geothermal site, comprising sensitive surface seismometers and ground motion sensors providing real-time data.
+The geological conditions at the Eden Geothermal site are similar, but not identical, to those encountered at United Downs, and we will be carrying out some injection and production tests.
+As at United Downs, an independent company has set up and manages a network of sophisticated microseismic monitors in the vicinity of the Eden Geothermal site, comprising sensitive surface seismometers and ground motion sensors and providing real-time data.
 This network enables us to continuously measure microseismicity and the measurements recorded will give us useful information about the spatial extent of the geothermal heat source.
-The microseismic network will also enable us to control injection and production conditions (if applicable) to minimise the impact of any seismicity.
+The microseismic network will also enable us to control injection and production conditions during well testing, to minimise the impact of any seismicity.
 And should a larger event be recorded, work could be halted while the cause was investigated.

-The operations at United Downs have provided a lot of useful information that helps us to better understand the stress regime and seismic response that occurs at great depth beneath Cornwall, and which will help us to mitigate any risk.
+The operations at United Downs have provided a lot of useful information that helps us to better understand the stress regime and seismic response that occurs at great depth beneath Cornwall, and which helps us to mitigate any risk.

 There’s more information about seismicity, including a short film and a downloadable information sheet, on our welltesting webpage here